-Ukraine rebels say artillery removed
+Ukraine rebels say heavy artillery withdrawn

 Kiev, Ukraine — Russia-backed rebels in east Ukraine say that they are pulling back heavy artillery from front-line positions in response to similar moves by the Ukrainian army, a first step toward satisfying a truce agreement signed last week.